-I have been mixing music as a DJ for going on some 18+ years (you can check me out here), and felt I should really share some of my knowledge with those who might be starting out or want some direction on how to improve on the basics.
+I have been mixing music as a DJ for going on some 18+ years now (you can check me out here), and felt I should really share some of my knowledge with those who might be starting out or want some direction on how to improve on the fundamentals.

-This tutorial (of sorts), is aimed at beginner to intermediate level Dj's - so I'll presume you already know your way around the basics: A mixer and a pair of CDJ's, Turntables, Controller and/or DJ software, how to plug it all in, Beat matching (if applicable), etc - what you use doesn't matter as the same principles apply and there are lots of great resources and videos covering all this.
+This tutorial (of sorts), is aimed at beginner to intermediate level Dj's - so I'll presume you already know your way around the basics: A mixer and a pair of CDJ's, Turntables, Controller and/or DJ software, how to plug it all in and Beat Matching if applicable.
+What you use doesn't matter as the same principles apply and there are lots of great resources and videos covering all this.
 So what I'll be talking about is techniques that will help elevate your mixing skills to the next level.

 You hopefully already know this, but if you don't it's kind of a big deal - so stop reading this and go read/watch this DJ Tech Tools tutorial on it: phrasing.
 You pretty much will mostly suck without an understanding of it, even if you want to break the rules, you will still need to understand how it works.
 Seriously, stop reading this and go learn it..
 You know what it is?
 Cool, read on…